Bryxxit/arvo/README.md

 # Api
 The api at the moment only has three endpoints
-+ keys(/:id):
++ v1/keys(/:id):
   + Post: This is where arvo_log logs your keys to
   + Get: You can get all keys for a all hosts or pass a certname to get it for a single host.
-+ hierarchy(/:id): This only has a get method.
++ v1/hierarchy(/:id): This only has a get method.
 This either logs your hiera.yaml hierarchy or you can pass a certname to get the translated yaml locations.
-+ clean/:id: This is a get method that will help you clean up hiera data.
++ v1/clean/(:id): This is a get method that will help you clean up hiera data.
 This just parses trough the keys and hiera data.
++ v1/clean-all/refresh: this method will create the database entry for the clean-all endpoint
++ v1/clean-all: This endpoint will show all keys that were never called upon.
+As well as all files never read by then entries found in your log database.
+You first need to run the refresh endpoint.
+Creating the entry may take a while if you have a large environement.

 ## examples
-keys api
+### keys api
 ```
 curl localhost:8162/v1/keys/certname
 {